 AlcoholEdu® for College and SAPU are MANDATORY for all incoming first year students at Villanova University.
 It is important that every student complete the course to avoid disciplinary consequences through the University.

-All instructions will be emailed to incoming students on July 15, 2019.
-Students CANNOT begin the course until it opens on July 15.
+All instructions will be emailed to incoming students in July 2020.
+Students CANNOT begin the course until it opens in July 2020.
+Date is currently TBD.

 If you do not receive the email invitation or accidentally misplace the email, you should COPY AND PASTE THIS LINK to begin BOTH courses: https://admin.fifoundry.net/villanova-university/sign_in.
 Clicking on the link provided WILL NOT OPEN THE COURSE.
 COPY AND PASTE the link into your browser.